build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 **Specialized queries**: Specialized queries include all other query types (`distance_feature`, `more_like_this`, `percolate`, `rank_feature`, `script`, `script_score`, `wrapper`, and `pinned_query`).

 **Compound queries**: Compound queries serve as wrappers for multiple leaf or compound clauses either to combine their results or to modify their behavior.
 They include the Boolean, disjunction max, constant score, function score, and boosting query types.
 To learn more, see [Compound queries](https://opensearch.org/docs/latest/opensearch/query-dsl/compound/index).

+## Conclusion
+We covered the capabilities, benefits and typical use-cases for Amazon OpenSearch.
+To gain understanding of how data can be easily searched in OpenSearch using SQL, we ingested sample data in OpenSearch and then ran a set of simple and complex SQL queries on this data.

+SQL support is very important in the real-world of OpenSearch application developers and end users because it provides an easy mechansim for application builders and data analysts to query the data in OpenSearch.
+By using SQL functions and joins between tables (although joins can be a drag on performance for large tables) developers can reduce development times because more complex searches can be accomplished with lesser amount of code.
+Also it fulfils a key requirement of allowing a non-programmatic way of accessing and analyzing OpenSearch data via SQL from BI Query and reporting tools.

+## Next Steps

 > Comment: You can further explore OpenSearch,Click the Hamburger Icon to expand the menu by building an application for intensive searching of data and implementing searches using SQL.
 OpenSearch is highly optimized for search use-cases with it’s real-time distributed search and analytics engine providing full-text search capabilities and horizontal scaling, while still providing sub-second latency for results.